matloff/TidyverseSkeptic/README.md

 a few example patterns and may be happy, but they are not equipped to go further.

-* The Tidyers' refusal to teach the '$' operator, and the de-emphasis of, or even complete lack of coverage of, R vectors, is a major handicap for Tidy "graduates" to making use of most of R's statistical functions and statistical packages.
+* The PRT Tidyers' refusal to teach the '[' and [ '$' operators, and the lack of coverage of R vectors, are major handicaps for Tidy "graduates" to making use of most of R's statistical functions and statistical packages.

 * Tidy's is too abstract for beginners, due to the philosophy of functional programming (FP).
-The latter is popular with many sophisticated computer scientists, but is difficult even for computer science students.
+The latter is popular with many sophisticated computer scientists, but is difficult even for computer science students, let alone the nontech learners that form our focus here.
 Tidy is thus unsuited as the initial basis of instruction for nonprogrammer students of R.  FP should be limited and brought in gradually.
 The same statement applies to base-R's own FP functions.